 If no residual grid mix is provided, secondary data shall be applied reflecting the country specific grid mix.

-For Level 3 and partially Level 4 the risk of double counting cannot completely be avoided (parallel use of marked-base and location-based reporting).
-On the one hand the consistent deployment of secondary data based on residual mixes - if available - represents substantial effort that is out of scope for the LCA-practitioner.
+For Level 3 and partially Level 4 the risk of double counting cannot completely be avoided (parallel use of market-based and location-based reporting).
+On the one hand the consistent deployment of secondary data based on residual mixes - if available - represents substantial effort that is out of scope for the LCA practitioner.
 On the other hand, the use of contractual instruments is not limited to hotspots in the vehicle.]